 Internships

-Internships are an integral part of the Brittany and Adam J. Levinson China and Asia-Pacific Studies (CAPS) curriculum.
-CAPS majors are required to hold internships in governments, businesses, the media, think tanks, and other organizations during their (optional) semester in Washington, D.C., and in Beijing.
-Students will have the alternative to complete a summer internship in the Greater China area either right before or after their Beijing semester as well.
+Internships are an integral part of the Levinson Program.
+CAPS majors and minors are required to hold internships in governments, businesses, the media, think tanks, research institutes, and other organizations during their (optional) semester in Washington, D.C., and in Beijing.
+Students may have an alternative to complete a summer or winter internship in the Greater China area either right before or after their Beijing semester as well.

-No academic credits are granted for internships, but students may combine their internship experience with Independent Study.
-Majors are encouraged to coordinate their two internship experiences.
+No academic credits are granted for internships, but students may combine their internship experience with their coursework or Independent Study.

 For internships in China, CAPS has adopted the following guidelines:

-• Students can opt to undertake a summer internship in Beijing, Shanghai, Hong Kong, or other Chinese cities in the summer after their junior year.
-A summer internship should last for at least four weeks (five work days per week).
+• Alternately, students may opt to undertake a summer internship in Beijing, Shanghai, Hong Kong, or other Chinese cities in the summer after their junior year.
+A summer internship should last for at least four weeks (five workdays per week).

-• No academic credit is earned for the internship.
+• No academic credit is earned for the internship, but students may incorporate their internship experience into their course work.

 • Internships are unpaid unless you are eligible for work-study.